risk-first/website/menagerie/Risk-Landscape.md

 ![Causation shown on a Risk-First Diagram: More complexity is likely to lead to more Operational Risk](images/generated/risks/landscape/causation.png)

 It's like this with software risks, too, sadly.
 For example, [Operational Risk](Operational-Risk) is going to be heavily correlated with [Complexity Risk](Complexity-Risk): the more complex your operation, the more risky it will be.
-In Risk-First diagrams, we will sometimes show correlation / causation with an arrow, like in the diagram above).
+In the Risk-First diagrams, we will sometimes show correlation or causation with an arrow, like in the diagram above.

 ## We're all Naturalists Now